 Greenhouse gas emissions drive climate change and are generated through electricity and gas usage, transport choices and waste generation.
-At council we recently cut our emissions by around 80% by signing up to 100% renewable electricity.
+At Council, we recently cut our organisation's emissions by around 80% by signing up to 100% renewable electricity.

 As a community the Northern Beaches contributes almost 2 million tonnes of these emissions.
 We all need to reduce our carbon emissions to mitigate the future impacts of climate change.

 As illustrated by the graph to the right, electricity comprises of 56%, transport 29%, waste 8% and gas 7%, of carbon emissions on the Northern Beaches.

 Carbon emissions on the Northern Beaches by type

 We are already experiencing changes to our climate and further change is unavoidable (IPCC, 2018).
 Past emissions remain in the atmosphere for decades and during this time continue to cause temperatures to increase, essentially locking future change into the system.
 It is critical we prepare for these changes.
 We do this by being prepared for what is to come and adapting the way we design and build our structures.
 Buildings, roadways, stormwater pipes and seawalls will need to stand for the next 50 -100 years and be able to withstand future impacts.